MatthewRMackey/FractalStudio/readme.md

 ## Features (and Future Features)
 1. GUI using PyQT5
 2. Fractal displays (Mandelbrot/Julia currently) calculated using PyTorch tensors to leverage CUDA cores for improved speed.
-3. Adjust the type of fractal, zoom depth, zoom factor, center, fractal power, and color map on-the-fly.
+3. Adjust the type of fractal, zoom depth, zoom factor, center, fractal power, and color map in the GUI.
 4. Click-to-center and scroll-to-zoom interactivity.
-5. Integer and Fractional Escape Depth Calculations
-6. Custom Color Maps for both integer and fractional sets.
-7. Panning functionality across multiple variables.
-8. Save Image with center, zoom, type, and map metadata.
-9. Save zoom videos and various coloring animations.
+5. Save images of the fractal.

-## Discrete Coloring Examples
+## Examples
 ### Mandelbrot

 ![](./media/samples/mandelbrot/output_image_0.png "Mandelbrot: z=.5, center=(0,0), depth=100, 50 colors")